S3-working-group/s3-practical-guide/s3-all-patterns-explained.md

 * are heard if there is time or they are considered important
 * are recorded in the logbook

-If people believe a proposal may not be ‘safe enough to try’, they can raise concerns as objections to check with others about likelyhood of harm.
+If people believe a proposal may not be ‘safe enough to try’, they can raise concerns as objections to check with others about likelihood of harm.

 ---